rena5555/Twitter-Sentiment-Analysis/README.md

 ## Data

 * This data comes from [Twitter](https://www.kaggle.com/kazanova/sentiment140) classified as positive or negative based on emoji.
-The creators used Twitter API to extract 1.6 Million tweets with emoticons in them.
+The creators used Twitter API to extract 1.6 Million tweets with emoticons in them( this type of training data is abundantly available and can be obtained through automated means).
 They left the emoticons out in the training set.
 The dataset is equally divided so that 800,000 tweets are positive and 800,000 tweets are negative.
 Since the sentiment in the dataset is only classified based on emoticons, any model built using this dataset may have lower than expected accuracy.

 * There are 6 columns:
     1. **target**: polarity of tweet